danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Rails.application.load_server
 ```

 Add the new line shown below.
-This will cause the slack-ruby-bot-server to check for a working database connection and perform a migration to generate the `teams` table (will be used to persist oauth token).
+This will cause the slack-ruby-bot-server to check for a working database connection and perform a migration to generate the `teams` table (will be used to persist the OAuth token).
 You didn't have to write this migration, it's part of the slack-ruby-bot-server gem:

 ```ruby
 # This file is used by Rack-based servers to start the application.